omerkaya1/go-calendar/README.md

 ## Description

 Consult [docs](./docs) folder for further reference.
-Project's progress is outlined in the [markdown file](./docs/go-calendar/README.md) file as well as the Prometheus expressions useful for creating line graphs from the received metrics.
+Project's progress is outlined in the [markdown](./docs/go-calendar/README.md) file as well as the Prometheus expressions useful for creating line graphs from the received metrics.

 ## TODO: